Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 15,000 Shares

 - On Friday, April 12th, Marc Benioff sold 15,000 shares of Salesforce stock.
 The stock was sold at an average price of $295.74, for a total value of $4,436,100.00.

 The business also recently declared a quarterly dividend, which was paid on Thursday, April 11th.
-Investors of record on Thursday, March 14th were paid a $0.40 dividend.
-This represents a $1.60 dividend on an annualized basis and a yield of 0.58%.
+Investors of record on Thursday, March 14th were given a $0.40 dividend.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 0.59%.
 The ex-dividend date was Wednesday, March 13th.
-Salesforce’s dividend payout ratio (DPR) is presently 9.52%.
+Salesforce’s payout ratio is currently 9.52%.

 Analyst Upgrades and Downgrades

-CRM has been the subject of several analyst reports.
-Piper Sandler restated a “neutral” rating and issued a $300.00 price objective on shares of Salesforce in a report on Monday, April 15th.
-Wolfe Research reissued an “outperform” rating and issued a $365.00 price objective on shares of Salesforce in a report on Tuesday, April 16th.
-Stifel Nicolaus restated a “buy” rating and set a $350.00 target price on shares of Salesforce in a report on Wednesday, April 3rd.
-StockNews.com cut shares of Salesforce from a “strong-buy” rating to a “buy” rating in a research note on Tuesday, March 19th.
-Finally, Wells Fargo & Company boosted their price objective on shares of Salesforce from $280.00 to $290.00 and gave the stock an “equal weight” rating in a research note on Wednesday, February 21st.
-Nine investment analysts have rated the stock with a hold rating, twenty-four have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, Salesforce currently has an average rating of “Moderate Buy” and an average target price of $310.61.
+CRM has been the subject of a number of recent analyst reports.
+Wolfe Research reaffirmed an “outperform” rating and issued a $365.00 price target on shares of Salesforce in a research note on Tuesday, April 16th.
+Wells Fargo & Company upped their price target on Salesforce from $280.00 to $290.00 and gave the company an “equal weight” rating in a research note on Wednesday, February 21st.
+JPMorgan Chase & Co. upped their price target on Salesforce from $260.00 to $310.00 and gave the company an “overweight” rating in a research note on Thursday, February 29th.
+JMP Securities reaffirmed a “market outperform” rating and issued a $342.00 price target on shares of Salesforce in a research note on Monday, April 15th.
+Finally, Citigroup upped their price target on Salesforce from $265.00 to $325.00 and gave the company a “neutral” rating in a research note on Monday, February 26th.
+Nine investment analysts have rated the stock with a hold rating, twenty-four have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, Salesforce has a consensus rating of “Moderate Buy” and an average target price of $310.61.

 About Salesforce